strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 }
 ```

-This is an example for forward pagination - pagination can be done backwards too!
+This is an example of forward pagination, but pagination can be done backwards too!

 ## Implementing pagination in GraphQL